openfga/sample-stores/stores/github/README.md

   relations
     # repositories have organizations who own them
     define owner as self
-    # repository have admins, they can be assigned or inherited (anyone who has the repository admin role on the owner org is an owner on the repo)
+    # repository have admins, they can be assigned or inherited (anyone who has the repository admin role on the owner organization is an owner on the repo)
     define admin as self or repo_admin from owner
     # maintainers on a repo are anyone who is directly assigned or anyone who is an owner on the repo
     define maintainer as self or admin
-    # repo writers are users who are directly assigned, anyone who is a maintainer or anyone who has the repository writer role on the owner org
+    # repo writers are users who are directly assigned, anyone who is a maintainer or anyone who has the repository writer role on the owner organization
     define writer as self or maintainer or repo_writer from own
     # triagers on a repo are anyone who is directly assigned or anyone who is a writer on the repo
     define triager as self or writerer
-    # repo readers are users who are directly assigned, anyone who is a triafer or anyone who has the repository reader role on the owner org
+    # repo readers are users who are directly assigned, anyone who is a triafer or anyone who has the repository reader role on the owner organization
     define reader as self or triager or repo_reader from owner
 ```